microsoft/FluidFramework/docs/content/docs/concepts/signals.md

 ## Common Patterns
 ### Signal Request
-When a client joins a collaboration session, they may need to receive pertinent information immediately after connecting the container.
-To support this, they can request a specific signal be sent to them from other connected clients within the application.
-For example, in the [PresenceTracker](https://github.com/microsoft/FluidFramework/tree/main/examples/data-objects/presence-tracker) we define a "focusRequest" signal type that a newly joining client uses to request the focus-state of each currently connected client:
+When a client joins a collaboration session, they may need to receive information about the current state immediately after connecting the container.
+To support this, they can request a specific signal be sent to them from other connected clients.
+For example, in the [PresenceTracker](https://github.com/microsoft/FluidFramework/tree/main/examples/data-objects/presence-tracker) example we define a "focusRequest" signal type that a newly joining client uses to request the focus-state of each currently connected client:

 ```typescript
 private static readonly focusRequestType = "focusRequest";